Sting (wrestler): The Wolfpac (1998–1999)

 As 1998 began, the nWo began to splinter.
 Sting recaptured the vacant WCW World Heavyweight Championship in February at SuperBrawl VIII with the help of Savage, who was beginning to split from the nWo.
 Sting went on to successfully defend the title against the likes of Hall, Nash, and Diamond Dallas Page (DDP).
 Like Savage, Nash began to pull away from the Hogan-dominated nWo, and Nash helped Savage beat Sting for the championship at Spring Stampede in April.
 Nash and Savage officially split from the original nWo on May 4, forming the face group nWo Wolfpac, while Hogan's heel faction became identified as nWo Hollywood.
 The two nWo factions vied for Sting's allegiance, with Sting's friends The Giant joining nWo Hollywood and Luger joining nWo Wolfpac.
 Sting seemed to have joined nWo Hollywood when he appeared wearing a black and white nWo shirt, but he soon tore off the shirt to reveal the red and black of the nWo Wolfpac.
 Sting began wearing red and black face paint and tights as a member of nWo Wolfpac.

 Sting and The Giant won the WCW World Tag Team Championship at Slamboree in May when Hall turned on his teammate Nash.
-Sting and The Giant also split, and the team was forced to vacate the title 18 days later.
+Sting and The Giant then split due to each man joining opposite sides of the nWo, and the team was forced to vacate the titles 18 days later.
 Sting then defeated The Giant at The Great American Bash in June to take control of the Tag Team titles and chose Nash as his partner.
 Throughout the summer, Sting and fellow nWo Wolfpac members Nash, Luger, and Konnan feuded with Hogan and nWo Hollywood.
 Sting also got involved in a feud with Bret Hart over their similar finishing holds, the Sharpshooter and the Scorpion Deathlock.
 Hart cost Sting and Nash the Tag titles by interfering in their match with Hall and The Giant on the July 20 Nitro.
 Sting and Hart squared off at Halloween Havoc, where Hart, the United States Champion, attacked Sting with a baseball bat, putting Sting out of action for several months.
 Ironically, Hart would eventually be pinned by Sting after he himself fell afoul of a baseball bat, wielded by Lex Luger, eleven months later.

 Sting returned to Nitro in March 1999, sporting the black and white Crow-inspired attire he debuted in 1996 and began to participate in more mic work.
 By this time, the nWo storyline had faded, and Sting was not aligned with any of its factions.
 Sting competed in the main event of April's Spring Stampede, a Four Corners match for the World Championship, against Hogan, DDP, and champion Flair.
 Savage served as special guest referee and delivered a diving elbow drop to help DDP win the match and the title.